 - Practicing fair, transparent and repeatable selection processes

 - Successfully grouping players with similar skills together to enable the Club to field competitive teams, and

 - Responding respectfully to questions and concerns of players and parents regarding the selection process.

 The selection process is critical to ensure that each player is placed in a team where they will have opportunities to develop their football skills in a competitive environment according to their development needs.

 Selection Trial Participation

-All players wishing to participate in the New Lambton FC Developing Eagles program or Premier Competition teams (NEWFM and WPL) are required to participate in the selection process.
+All players wishing to participate in the New Lambton FC Golden Eagles Academy or Premier Competition teams (NEWFM and WPL) are required to participate in the selection process.

 The dates and times for selection’s will be advised on New Lambton FC’s website, social media pages and also by email to whole of Club.

 Players who are unable to attend selection sessions must notify the Technical Director via email email@example.com prior to the scheduled selection session.